Django Interview Questions

 10 return 'default'

-In Django ORM, select_related and prefetch_related are used to optimize database queries by reducing the number of queries when accessing related objects.
+Both select_related and prefetch_related are used to optimize database queries when accessing related objects, but they work differently.

 select_related: Performs a SQL JOIN and retrieves related objects in a single query.
-It is mainly used for ForeignKey and OneToOneField relationships.
+Used for ForeignKey and OneToOneField relationships.

-prefetch_related: Executes separate queries for related objects and performs the joining in Python.
-It is typically used for ManyToManyField and reverse ForeignKey relationships.
+prefetch_related: Executes separate queries for related objects and performs joining in Python.
+Used for ManyToManyField and reverse ForeignKey relationships.

 10. What is the Django REST Framework (DRF) and why is it useful?